The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: CTI Ecosystem Overview

 \subsection{Motivations and Victimology Patterns}

-We study the potential relationships between motivations and targeted geographies/sectors to characterize attack patterns.
-Our goal is to assess whether attacks received by each geography are similarly motivated and whether they affect industry sectors uniformly.
-We base our analysis on the diagram in Figure~\ref{fig:sankey}, which shows, on the left, the relationship between the primary motivations behind cyberattacks and the targeted business sectors.
-On the right, it illustrates how these motivations flow into specific countries and subsequently back into the affected domestic sectors.
-A full ranking of the top five target countries, disaggregated by motivation and sector, is provided in Table~\ref{tab:top_countries} (Appendix~\ref{sec:appendix:topvictims}).
+We study the potential relationships between motivations, targeted geographies and sectors to characterize attack patterns to assess whether attacks received by each geography are similarly motivated and whether they affect industry sectors uniformly.
+We base our analysis on Figure~\ref{fig:sankey}, which shows, on the left, the relationship between the motivations behind cyberattacks and the targeted business sectors.
+On the right, it illustrates how these motivations flow into specific geographies and then back into the affected domestic sectors.
+A ranking of the top five target geographies, disaggregated by motivation and sector, is provided in Table~\ref{tab:top_countries} (Appendix~\ref{sec:appendix:topvictims}).